Giorgi Papunashvili: Real Zaragoza

 In June 2017, Papunashvili signed four-year deal with Real Zaragoza.
 He made his debut for the Spanish club against Granada CF on 28 August, replacing Oliver Buff.

 On 12 January 2020, Papunashvili joined fellow second division side Racing de Santander on loan until the end of the season.

-Apollon Limassol
+Short spells

 On 24 December 2020, Zaragoza announced the transfer of Papunashvili to Cypriot club Apollon Limassol FC.

+In January 2022, he returned to Erovnuli Liga to join Torpedo Kutaisi.
+After six months Papunashvili moved to Serbian side Radnički Niš.
+In March 2023, he signed with Samtredia, and four months later joined Telavi.
+Having played one league match for the latter, Papunashvili signed a contract with Azerbaijan Premier League side Kapaz.
+On 3 August 2024, Papunashvili signed 1+1 year contract with Azerbaijan Premier League side Zira.

 International career

 Papunashvili made his debut for the national team in a 1–0 friendly loss against the United Arab Emirates on 3 June 2014.

 He also represented Georgia national under-17 football team in the 2012 UEFA European Under-17 Championship in Slovenia.
+Papunashvili scored a memorable last-minute goal in a crucial win over England in the qualifying stage of this championship.